Phrase-Instance Alignment for Generalized Referring Segmentation: Limitations

 Our method is not without limitations.
 Despite its strong performance, \archname{} faces challenges in interpreting hierarchical or compositional relationships between objects and their attributes, particularly in no-target scenarios.
 Consequently, the model may fail when expressions include attributes partially describing the target object while introducing conflicting information.
 For example, in the last column of Figure~\ref{fig:visualization}, \archname{} correctly segments ``the bowl on the left side" but is distracted by the additional attribute ``with the white soup inside it," resulting in inaccurate segmentation.
-These limitations highlight the need for improved contextual understanding and better handling of relationship dependencies to enhance performance in both complex expressions and no-target situations.